goat-community/goat-docs/docs/indicators/heatmaps/local_accessibility.md

 GOAT allows you to calculate and visualize gravity-based accessibility measures, which are visualized as heatmaps.
 Based on pre-calculated travel times the heatmap is computed dynamically based on the selection of the Points-of-Interest (POIs).
 A hexagonal grid is used for visualization.

 **@EPajares one information that is missing here is the routing profile and speed that is used for the calculation.
-I assume it's "walking" and "5km/h" - is this correct?**
+I assume it's "walking" and "5km/h" - is this correct?** (TODO)

 ### Scientific background